 Everyday bazaars of Old Delhi have their own charm.
 Even when they stand along with all the history that is hidden in the lanes of Shahjahanabad or Old Delhi as it is popularly known.
 This is a place where people used to live and some of them continue to live.
 It is their space: they live and die here, eat and sleep here, trade and play here.
 This walk takes you through these everyday places.
 The bazaars sell poultry and all other kinds of meat, and bakers bake all kinds of cookies and rusks, some jewelry, and some Mehandi.

 And lots of eating joints both to feed you and feed others for charity.

-To begin with, there is Netaji Subhash Park bang opposite the red fort, just you start seeing red fort as you enter this area from Delhi gate side.
+To begin with, there is Netaji Subhash Park, bang opposite the red fort, just you start seeing the Red Fort as you enter this area from the Delhi gate side.
 The park is almost not visible from the road.
 Unless you make a conscious effort to look for it, and then try to locate its entrance.

 Netaji Subhash Park

 Since the park is called Netaji Subhash Park, it has a huge statue of him pointing toward the red fort along with representatives from his army INA.
 The statue is mounted on a red-colored high platform to make it visible from a distance.
 Next to the park is the ground and here I found a lot of schoolchildren playing cricket.
 Since they were in school uniform, I asked how come they are not in school and how they managed to come here to play cricket.

 And the quick answer was it is recess time and we come here every day at this time to play cricket.
 They came from multiple schools and they were wearing different uniforms.
 I wonder if 9:45 AM is recess time!
 There is an abandoned structure

 There is an abandoned structure on this ground that looks like an amphitheater.
 As of now, the only bare brick structure is visible.
 And obviously, there is no board to tell the story of this place.